DHTMLX/docs-diagram/docs/guides/integrations/svelte_integration.md

 cd my-svelte-diagram-app
 ~~~

 Then you need to install dependencies and run the app.
-For this, you need to make use of a package manager:
+For this, you need to use a package manager:

 - if you use [**yarn**](https://yarnpkg.com/), you need to call the following commands: